BNSC1/android-notes/README.md

 - Composite: The component manages Leaves uniformly

-- Proxy: a proxy disguises itself as the actual service, enabling it to take control of the service without the client knowing, you can also replace a proxy easily because it extends the same interface as the service does, used when the duplication of the target object is expensive e.g. database
+- Proxy: a proxy disguises itself as the actual service, enabling it to take control of the service without the client knowing, you can also replace a proxy easily because it implements the same interface as the service does, used when the duplication of the target object is expensive e.g. database

 ## Behavioral